Table of Contents

 ArgumentNullException

-segments, any list element, or ecl is null.
+segments or any list element is null.

 ArgumentOutOfRangeException

-1 ≤ minVersion ≤ maxVersion ≤ 40 or -1 ≤ mask ≤ 7 is violated.
+1 ≤ minVersion ≤ maxVersion ≤ 40 is violated.

 DataTooLongException